-The origin of the dish isn’t really known, and it has lots of variations, but it always includes rigatoni, chicken and a creamy tomato sauce and it is almost always hot and spicy.
-In the Syracuse and Utica area it is served in almost every Italian restaurant and frequently paired with a side of Utica Greens.
+The origin of the dish isn’t really known, and it has lots of variations, but it always includes rigatoni, chicken and a creamy tomato sauce and it is usually hot and spicy.
+Since the tomato sauce is orange colored and creamy some people think it is vodka sauce, but it isn’t.

 How to Make Chicken Riggies

 1. Brown the Chicken